Joan Snyder: Early life and education

-In 1969, Snyder married photographer Larry Fink.
-She gave birth to their daughter, Molly, in 1979.
-They were divorced in 1985.
-Her grandson Elijah was born in 2012.

-In 2011, Snyder married her partner of 28 years, Margaret Cammer, a retired New York State Acting Supreme Court Judge and the former NY Deputy Administrative Judge of The New York City Civil Court.

 Work

 While living on a New Jersey farm in 1962, Snyder worked in a studio on the Raritan River in New Brunswick, creating some of her earliest paintings of farm and landscape scenes, as well as expressionist portraits.
 In the mid to late 60's she was working explicitly with the idea of female sensibility, using materials in her paintings such as lentil seeds, flocking, thread, glitter and gauze.
 Snyder describes her processes involving non-art materials as a type of ritual act for the painting.
 Snyder's ideas often take form in her paintings through other means other than paint such as music, poetry and words to further push the intent of her pieces.
 These works eventually led to Snyder's seminal stroke paintings in the late 60's and early '70's.
 Snyder worked alongside artists such as Mary Heilmann, Jennifer Bartlett and Harriet Korman during the 1960s, all of whom were attempting to bring more process into their art making.